-When our founders began the work of Orphan Relief and Rescue, they set out on a mission to engage in places where no one else was willing.
+When our founders began the work of Orphan Relief and Rescue, they set out to engage in places where no one else was willing.
 Cultural barriers, corruption issues, and worries of dependency kept many at bay from offering service to places that were considered the worst of the worst.

 Orphan Relief and Rescue doesn’t shy away.
 We have witnessed real and sustained change in places that others said wasn’t possible.